dragonflydb/dragonfly/docs/build-from-source.md

 ## Running the server

 Dragonfly runs on linux.
-It uses relatively new linux specific [io-uring API](https://github.com/axboe/liburing) for I/O, hence it requires `Linux verion 5.10` or later.
-Debian/Bullseye, `Ubuntu 20.04.4` or later fit these requirements.
+We advice running it on linux version 5.11 or later but you can also run Dragonfly on older kernels as well.

 ### WARNING: Building from source on older kernels WILL NOT WORK.